navi-language/website/learn.md

 For example:

-You can define a `new_user` function in module level, and use it to create a new struct instance.
+You can define a `new_user` function in the module level, and use it to create a new struct instance.

 ```nv
 fn new_user(name: string, id: int): User {